Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - The Browns have one win ATS (1-1) as 3.5-point favorites or greater at home.

-- On the road, Arizona is unbeaten against the spread and 3-0 overall.

-- The Cardinals are unbeaten ATS (1-0) away from home as 3.5-point underdogs or more.
+- The Cardinals are unbeaten ATS (1-0) as 3.5-point underdogs or more on the road.

-- In three road games this year, Arizona has hit the over once.
+- This season, in three road games, Arizona has hit the over once.

 Powered by Data Skrive.